Anointing: Christianity

 Christianity developed from the association of Jesus of Nazareth with the Jewish prophecies of an "Anointed One".
 (Note: The claim is explicit in John and the Book of Acts.)
 His epithet "Christ" is a form of the Greek equivalent of the Hebrew title.
 He was not anointed by the High Priest in accordance with the ceremony described in Exodus, but he was considered to have been anointed by the Holy Spirit during his baptism.
 (Note: A passage in Isaiah is understood by Christians as saying that the Messiah will be baptized by the Holy Spirit rather than in a formal ceremony at the Temple.)
 A literal anointing of Jesus also occurs when he was lavishly oiled by Mary of Bethany.
 Performed out of affection, the anointment is said by Jesus to have been preparation for his burial.

 In the New Testament, John describes "anointing from the Holy One" and "from Him abides in you".
 Both this spiritual anointment and literal anointment with oil are usually associated with the Holy Spirit.
 Eastern Orthodox churches in particular attach great importance to the oil said to have been originally blessed by the Twelve Apostles.

-The practice of "chrismation" (baptism with oil) appears to have developed in the early church during the later 2nd century as a symbol of Christ, rebirth, and inspiration.
-The earliest surviving account of such an act seems to be the letter written "To Autolycus" by Theophilus, bishop of Antioch.
+The practice of "chrismation" (anointing with oil) has antecedents in earlier Jewish practices of anointing, which are described in the Hebrew Bible in religious and ritual contexts, including the consecration of priests and kings and the anointing of prophets (e.g., Exodus 29:7; 1 Samuel 16:13; 1 Kings 19:16).
+As a distinct Christian practice, chrismation appears to have developed in the early church, with evidence for its formalization emerging by the late 2nd century and its use as a symbol of Christ, rebirth, and inspiration.
+The earliest surviving account of such a Christian practice seems to be the letter written "To Autolycus" by Theophilus, bishop of Antioch.
 In it, he calls the act "sweet and useful", punning on khristós (χριστóς, "anointed") and khrēstós (χρηστóς, "useful").
 He seems to go on to say "wherefore we are called Christians on this account, because we are anointed with the oil of God", (Note: The passage is somewhat uncertain as the earliest surviving manuscript has "mercy" (ἔλεoς, éleos) instead of "oil" (ἔλαιoν, élaion), but a corrector has emended this to "oil" in agreement with the other two manuscripts.) and "what person on entering into this life or being an athlete is not anointed with oil?"
-The practice is also defended by Hippolytus in his "Commentary on the Song of Songs" and by Origen in his "Commentary on Romans".
+Chrismation is also discussed by Hippolytus in his "Commentary on the Song of Songs" and by Origen in his "Commentary on Romans".
 Origen opines that "all of us may be baptized in those visible waters and in a visible anointing, in accordance with the form handed down to the churches".